NI civil servants to strike on same day as teacher walkout

 'Utterly shameful'

-Nipsa's general secretary Carmel Gates said: "During the Covid pandemic, the government classed civil servants as essential workers, now the government is treating them as less than second-class citizens.
+"In all, the campaign will be fairly hard hitting.
+As I said this is our first strike day but it certainly won't be the last."

+She said members had been treated as "second-class citizens" by the government.

 "With food and other costs soaring, government workers now need a second job just to make ends meet.
-This is utterly shameful.
+This is utterly shameful."

-"Nipsa members have taken the decision that enough is enough.
-We will fight back and we will take every step necessary to get pay justice for our members."

-The union has warned further strike days, targeted strike action and action short of strike action are planned.
+Ms Gates added she believed both GMB and Unite members intended to join the strike action.